-3. Auditing with payment of fee: A student who does not meet the specific requirements as outlined about may, upon payment of the audit fee, audit a course as outlined under "A" or "B" above.
+3. Auditing with payment of fee: A student who does not meet the specific requirements as outlined above may, upon payment of the audit fee, audit a course as outlined under "A" or "B" above.
 Full-time students are entitled to audit one course per semester at no additional charge.
 Other students will be charged the current fee.
+Auditing is a policy privilege extended to full- and part-time AU students only.